MichaelLam71/rocket-landing-ppo/README.md

 **Phase 1 -- Behavioral Cloning (supervised learning)**

 A PID controller lands the rocket using a suicide burn algorithm.
 Every (observation, action) pair is recorded as training data, and a neural network is trained to imitate the PID via supervised learning (MSE loss).
 This gives the network a competent starting policy without any reward engineering.
+Only successful landing episodes are saved to the training data.

 **Phase 2 -- PPO Fine-Tuning (reinforcement learning)**